-Perpetual Private provides a range of advice and trustee services for high net worth individuals in the target segments of 'business owners', 'established wealthy' and 'professionals'.
-It had \$14.1 billion of Funds Under Advice (FUA) at the end of FY18.
+Perpetual Private is an advisory services business focused on the comprehensive needs of High Net Worth individuals, families and non-profit organisations.
+It had \$14.3 billion of Funds Under Advice (FUA) at the end of FY20.

-Perpetual Private aims to be the leading provider of advice and wealth management for high net worth individuals, families, businesses and not-for-profit organisations.
-A key part of Perpetual Private is its philanthropic business and Perpetual is one of Australia's largest managers of philanthropic funds, with \$2.7 billion in FUA for charitable trusts and endowment funds as at the end of FY18.
+Perpetual Private aims to lead the market in advisory and professional services in its chosen segments.
+A key part of Perpetual Private is its philanthropic business and Perpetual is one of Australia's largest managers of philanthropic funds, with \$2.9 billion in FUA for charitable trusts and endowment funds as at the end of FY20.

-Other advisory services include strategic advice on superannuation, retirement planning, general investment, asset protection, insurance, tax management, estate planning, aged care, social security, succession planning, and accounting services.
+Other advisory services include strategic advice on superannuation, retirement planning, general investment, asset protection, insurance, tax management, estate planning, aged care, social security, succession planning, and philanthropy.